Many users asked about WP Statistics compliance with GDPR. We have good news! In V12.4.0, the WP Statistics plugin has complied with GDPR.

 Important: The Opt-Out option is omitted

 We provided this option in the previous version.
-However, since the GDPR regulation is not limited to one plugin, we decided to omit this option from the new version on.
+However, since the GDPR regulation is not limited to one plugin, we decided to omit this new version option.
 To add this option, you can use the GDPR WP plugin or other similar ones.

 The bottom line

 Each website is unique in both its goals and functionality.
-In that way, the path to achieving GDPR compliance will vary depending on the needs of your site.
+In that way, the path to achieving GDPR compliance will vary depending on your site’s needs.

 The most important thing you can do as a developer is to get to know what sort of data your website is collecting and then create a plan of action for keeping it safe.
 Then, ensure that processes are in place to communicate your policies and manage user data requests.